 Top Ten Personal Development Books

 I love a good personal development book, not because I’m white-trash living by self-help books, simply because I find them quite informative and relaxing to read.
 They’re my guilty pleasure, you could say.

 I read this book before discovering it is technically a ‘Christian’ book.
-I avoid religious-led books like the plague, as I’m not the least bit religious and find it quite off-putting to hear/read ‘from the blessings of God’ in these books.
+I avoid religious-led books like the plague.
+Mostly because I’m not the least bit religious and find it quite off-putting to hear/read ‘from the blessings of God’.
 But there wasn’t too much of that in Rachel Hollis’ books.
-Rachel was fairly down-to-earth and honest, and I enjoyed her take on addiction to Diet Coke and the process of adopting her daughter and having hope even when knocked down.
+Rachel was fairly down-to-earth and honest.
+And I enjoyed her take on addiction to Diet Coke.
+Plus the process of adopting her daughter and having hope even when knocked down.

 One of my all-time favourites.
-As someone is fascinated by social media at the best of times – obsessed by not with FYI – this was a great read.
+As someone who is fascinated by social media at the best of times.
+Obsessed by not with FYI – this was a great read.
 I bought it the second it was released and devoured it.
 There are great statistics, brilliant anecdotes and really good insight from Katherine.

-I’ve listened to the How to Fail podcast a few times, but I decided to listen to Elizabeth’s book on a whim and it was harrowing.
-The chapter on her miscarriage was so moving and heartbreaking that that’s all that I can truly remember about it.
+I’ve listened to the How to Fail podcast a few times, but I decided to listen to Elizabeth’s book on a whim.
+It was harrowing.
+The chapter on her miscarriage was particularly moving and heartbreaking.
 It’s a powerful book about the beauty of not reaching your dreams or changing your mind.

 I loved this hilarious book.
 Marianne decided to follow a self-help book’s instructions for one month each.
 What comes out of it is a great read on the ridiculousness of some self-help books and the genuine helpfulness of others.
-While the book’s main aim is not to be a self-help book it does have that unintentional benefit as I desperately wanted to go swimming at Hampstead Heath after reading it.
+While the book’s main aim is not to be a self-help book it does have that unintentional benefit.
+I desperately wanted to go swimming at Hampstead Heath after reading it.